 Types of Studies

-Effectiveness studies vary in length from one week to several months.
-Most studies involve the daily application of products to the face.
+Effectiveness studies or product use studies and clinical trials vary in length from one week to several months.
+Most studies involve the daily application of products to the skin.
 Application is typically done at home (unsupervised) or may be done under supervised conditions at KGL Skin Study Center.
-Periodic assessments are done (every 2 to 4 weeks) at KGL Skin Study Center and involve clinical assessments by expert graders and/or board certified dermatologists along with photography and instrumental measurements of the skin.
+Periodic assessments are done (every 2 to 4 weeks) at KGL Skin Study Center and involve clinical assessments by expert graders and/or board-certified dermatologists along with photography, instrumental measurements of the skin, and questionnaires.